A comedy so black that you’d have to eat a lot of carrots to know whether George’s adventures are actually visible.

 The Radio ends with an unimaginable twist, when the family realise that things are not at all how they seemed.
 It is a story of what it means to be a family, the perception of loving and being loved, and what it means to be sane.

 This was where it all began.
 I wrote The Radio as my first novel.
-I had just lost my brother and it is loosely based on his death by suicide.
+I had just lost my brother and it is loosely based on his suicide.
 It was the only way I felt that I could get my feelings out.
 I also wanted to experiment with a sort of black comedy running alongside something very serious.
 The main reason for the book was legacy.
 I didn’t want something to happen to me without my story being recorded somewhere.
-They were dark days and inventing George by amalgamating three people I knew, and loved brought a lot of comfort.
+They were dark days and inventing George by amalgamating three people I knew and loved, brought a lot of comfort.
 I also loved writing the twist.— M. Jonathan Lee

 We believe that the big players in the publishing world are overlooking so many talented authors out there because the manuscripts they submit do not fit into their rigid profiles.
 We exist to change that and make sure that some of the outstanding new talent is read by a wider audience.